brachkow/obsidian-cleaner/README.md

 - listing untitled notes
 - listing notes without content
 - listing all tags sorted by usage
-- liting notes by their modification date
+- listing notes by their modification date
+- listing notes not linked to other notes and tags

 ## Installation
 0. Make sure that you have [Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin installed